torsday/notebook/GLOSSARY.md

 Specifies what methods a class must implement (an interface).
 An interface is slightly more abstract than an abstract class, because it does not imply an 'is a' relationship with classes that inherit it.

+## Protected

+Accessible within the class itself and subclasses.

 ## Public

 Accessible everywhere.